DIY Roof Inspection of Your New Home

-I’m writing this post as to provide fast, basic, and quality information related to roof related issues for people looking to buy old houses.
-I’ll focus on the real issues and provide you with information that will save you valuable money and time.
-This information listed below can also be used to assess the condition of your current roof.
+I am writing this post to provide fast, basic, and quality information related to roofing related issues for people looking to buy old houses.
+This article focuses on the real issues and provides you with information that will save you valuable money and time.
+The information listed below can also be used to assess the condition of your current roof.

 - General roof inspection tips: Things to look out for in Internal and External roof inspection

-In my experience as the director of Findley Roofing it is also helpful to carry out the internal roof inspection during a sunny day or when the roof gets good light exposure aiding in the identification of roof holes if any.
-Another important thing in internal roof investigation is to observe for roof deck sagging.
+Expert roofers are also helpful to carry out the internal roof inspection during a sunny day or when the roof gets good light exposure aiding in the identification of roof holes if any.
+Another important thing in internal roof investigation is to observe roof deck sagging.
 Tap the roof decks with a screwdriver at various places and see if the sound is consistent or not.
-The variable sound is an indicator of the different amount of wear and tear for different roof decks.
+The variable sound is an indicator of the different amounts of wear and tear for different roof decks.

 The exterior check involves scanning the roof for loose material, the condition around the chimney, broken, torn, cracked shingles, and vents and pipes that have openings there or pass through the roof.
 The exterior may have mold, algae, and other water related damage as well which may be observed upon removal of certain tiles.

-As a general consensus among the roofing professionals community, if the roof is made of concrete, it almost never requires replacement.
-In case of tiled roofs, the lifespan may be 15 to 25 years depending on the weather conditions.
+As a consensus among the roofing professionals community, if the roof is made of concrete, it seldom requires replacement.
+In the case of tiled roofs, the lifespan maybe 15 to 25 years depending on the weather conditions.
 As someone interested in buying property, ask your property dealer and house owner about the dates when the roof was laid.
 This will eventually help you immensely in the long run and will save you time and money.

 - Garden / Landscaping / Patio — 258